hekopath/Lora-TTNMapper-T-Beam/README.md

 * ~~Save and reload the frame counter somewhere - GPS RTC data ?
 SPIFFS ?
 EEPROM ? - so I can check the "Frame Counter Checks" box as recommended on TTN~~.
 * Also save the GPS 'status' so that on next boot it gets a fix faster.
 * ~~Reduce the power needed !
 That thing is a power hog currently, we need to make it sleep most of the time as possible~~.
-* Adapt the data send frequency based on current velocity : When not moving, an update per hour should be enough.
+* Adapt the data send frequency based on current velocity : When not moving, an update per hour should be enough. ← this will be a future step including cheap accelerometers.

 Let me know if you think anything else would make sense for a TTN mapper node : Open an issue, I will consider it.